tsonglew/vex/README.md

 ## Usage

-### Automatic Activation

-The VectorDB Manager panel will automatically open when VS Code starts.

-### Manual Activation
+### Getting Started

-- Use the command palette: `Ctrl+Shift+P` → "Open VectorDB Manager"
+The extension provides a tree view in the activity bar for managing your real vector database connections.

+### Accessing the Tree View

 - Click the Vector Database icon in the activity bar
-- Use the command: `vex.openVectorDBManager`
+- Add your real database connections using the "+" button
+- Connect to your databases to see actual collections and data

 ### Connecting to Databases